Proven ways to kill Japanese Knotweed

 Best and cheapest way of killing Japanese knotweed

-Strongest Weed killer Available in the U.K. For Uncertified Use.
+When I'm treating Japanese Knotweed, I use this Glyphosate, the Strongest Weed killer Available in the U.K. For Uncertified Use.
 Contains 360 g/l glyphosate.
 The same as most Professional Grade Herbicides.

 One Litre Treats Over 0.4 of an Acre Offering the Best Value

-weedkiller Available rather than the branded sprays, it is a lot cheaper and a lot more effective.
+weed killer Available rather than the branded sprays, it is a lot cheaper and a lot more effective.
 Click the picture for more info.

 Always check Strength actually is 360g/l when buying Hi-Aktiv Glyphosate weed-killer from other sources.